NRCHKB/NRCHKB.github.io/content/wiki/service/faucet/index.md

 ## Status Icon

-Depending on the situation, the Faucet will show a different status in Home.app:
+Depending on the situation, the Faucet will show a different status in the Home.app:

 | Faucet - Linked Valves | Home.app Shows |
 | --- | --- |